cryptoadvance/specter-desktop/DEVELOPMENT.md

 pip3 install -e .
-pytest # needs a bitcoind on your path pytest --docker # needs a working docker-setup (but not bitcoind)
+pytest # needs a bitcoind on your path pytest --docker # needs a working docker-setup (but not bitcoind) pytest tests/test_specter -k Manager # Run all tests in a specific file matching "Manager"
 ```

 # More on the bitcoind requirements